LimePoint/opschain/docs/reference/concepts.md

 ## Change

 A change is the application of an action from a specific commit in the project's Git repository, to a particular project environment.
 A step will be created for the change action, with additional steps created for each child action it requests.

+Only one change can be running in an environment at a time.
+Changes will sit in the `pending` state whilst waiting for the existing change to finish.

 ## Controller